anjul1008/GPTFromScratch/README.md

 # LearnGPTFromScratchWithAnjul
-Learn how to train GPT like model from scratch
+Learn how to train GPT like Model from scratch